Skip to main content

 Flu can be very serious.
 Like coronvirus, it is caused by a virus and it can lead to illnesses such as bronchitis and pneumonia, which may need treatment in hospital.
 Flu is more likely to be serious for workers with a long term health condition, are pregnant, or are older.
 The people at high risk of coronavirus are generally the same people at increased risk of becoming very ill with flu.
 Every year, hundreds of people are admitted to hospital or intensive care units with flu.
 Having a flu vaccine every year is one of the most effective ways to protect against flu.

-Employers should consider promoting the benefits of vaccination to all staff and encourage staff, where they are able to, to take up the offer (including any boosters) when they are invited to do so.
-For example by providing paid leave to attend vaccine appointments.
+Employers should consider promoting the benefits of vaccination and encourage staff, where they are able to, to take up the offer (including any boosters) when they are invited to do so.

 Disabled workers and workers with health conditions